Observing with GREGOR

 GREGOR Observing Time Allocation Procedure

 Observing time at GREGOR is allocated by the KIS TAC for the German KIS time, the Spanish TAC for the 20% Spanish time, and the EAST TAC for the 5% of the International Time Programme.
 More detail on the TAC procedures below.
-The deadline for proposals for observing campaigns in the first semester of 2026A is 30 January 2026.
-The period for scientific observations is from April until August 2026.
+The deadline for proposals for observing campaigns in the first semester of 2026B is 10 July 2026.
+The period for scientific observations is from September until December 2026.

 For the German KIS time and the International Time Programme (ITP/CCI) use the following LaTeX template: